I am a paper crafter with a talent for organizing and a passion for helping others.

 There are ways to make a busy page look calm also.
 Maybe we'll explore that next time.

-My experience with mixing colors that compliment each other are still in beginning stages.
+My experience with mixing colors that complement each other are still in beginning stages.
 I'm well off from achieving expert status at this for sure.

 When I'm sitting down to begin my next scrapbook layout, I visualize what I want the page to represent and what colors most accurately reflect my vision.